Data-Driven-Computational-Geotechnics/Probabilistic-Models-for-FFP-Interpretation/README.md

 - Penetration depth
 - Penetrometer mass

-This model provides **point predictions only**, trained using Mean Squared Error (MSE), and serves as the deterministic benchmark.
+This model provides point predictions only, trained using Mean Squared Error (MSE), and serves as the deterministic benchmark.

 ---